Zero-Tang/NoirVisor/README.md

 If you use terminal, you may add `/s` option in order to bypass the `pause` command.
 For example:
 ```
+cd build
-.\build\compchk_win7x64.bat /s
+.\compchk_win7x64.bat /s
 ```

 ## Windows Driver
 To build a kernel-mode driver on Windows, you should download and mount Enterprise Windows Driver Kit 11 (Visual Studio Build Tools 16.9.2 and 17.1.5) ISO file to T: and V: drives.
 I recommend using [WinCDEmu](https://wincdemu.sysprogs.org/download/) to mount the ISO on system startup if you are looking for a free virtual ISO Drive. \
 Then run the provided batch file to build it.
 You might have to mount the ISO file manually everytime on your machine startup in that I failed to find a script that mount an ISO to a specific drive letter.
 If you use WinCDEmu, however, you may order the system to mount EWDK10 and specify its drive letter during startup. \
-You may download the EWDK11 (with VS Build Tools 16.9.2) from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2019-New \
+You may download the EWDK11 (with VS Build Tools 16.11.10) from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2019-New \
 You may download the EWDK11 (with VS Build Tools 17.1.5) from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022 \
 Make sure you have downloaded the correct version.
 NoirVisor would continue updating.
 If not using correct version, you might fail to compile the latest version of NoirVisor. \
-Note that EWDK11 with VS Build Tools **newer than 16.9.2 has removed import library for Windows 7**. \
+Note that EWDK11 with VS Build Tools **newer than 16 has removed import library for Windows 7**. \
 Presets for Free/Release build are available.
 Please note that the compiled binary under Free build does not come along with a digital signature.
 You might have to sign it yourself.

 ## EFI Application and Runtime Driver